Cyb3r-Jak3/pypy-flask/README.md

 ## Tags

-Images are tagged in the format: `slim|alpine-FlaskVersion-GunicornVersion-GeventVersion` i.e. `ghcr.io/cyb3r-jak3/pypy-flask:alpine-2.0.1-20.1.0-21.8.0`.
+Images are tagged in the format: `slim-FlaskVersion-GunicornVersion-GeventVersion` i.e. `ghcr.io/cyb3r-jak3/pypy-flask:slim-2.2.2-20.1.0-22.8.0`.
 There is also just plain `slim|alpine` which is always the latest versions i.e. `ghcr.io/cyb3r-jak3/pypy-flask:slim`

 ## Using